Doxense/foundationdb-dotnet-client/README.md

 Implementation Notes
 ====================

-Please refer to http://foundationdb.com/documentation/beta2/ yo get an overview on the FoundationDB API, if you haven't already.
+Please refer to http://foundationdb.com/documentation/beta2/ to get an overview on the FoundationDB API, if you haven't already.

 This .NET binding as been modeled to be as close as possible to the other bindings (Python especially), while still having a '.NET' style API.